 4. Historical haven

 If you are student of history, archeology or anthropology, knowing Turkish is going to be very valuable to you.
 It will open up a cradle of human civilization for you in Anatolia.
+You’ll also have a better understanding of the Ottoman Empire.
 You’ll find exciting archeological sites here, such as Istanbul, Noah’s Ark, Troy, the ruins of the oldest human settlement in the world.
 The historical archives in Turkey have a huge amount of historical information and documents that will astound you.
-The documents pertain to various ancient civilizations from Ottoman-Turkish, Islamic, Byzantine, Roman, Persian, Hellenistic, Assyrian to Hittite civilizations.
+The documents pertain to various ancient civilizations from Ottoman Empire, Turkish, Islamic, Byzantine, Roman, Persian, Hellenistic, Assyrian to Hittite civilizations.